Azure-Samples/app-service-javascript-sap-cap-quickstart/README.md

 0. Run `azd auth login` and `az login` to authenticate with Azure and Azure Developer CLI (AZD).
 Azure CLI is required for the runtime update of CosmosDB credentials on the Azure App Service during post-provision.
 See [here](hooks/handleAzureAuthAndDBConnectionString.ps1) for reference.

+1. Switch the current working directory to `azd-sub`, containing the `azure.yaml` defining all resources and deployment procedure to bring your application up in Azure.

+    ```bash
+    cd azd-sub
+    ```

-1. Run the following command to package a deployable copy of your application, provision the template's infrastructure to Azure and also deploy the application code to those newly provisioned resources.
+2. Run the following command to package a deployable copy of your application, provision the template's infrastructure to Azure and also deploy the application code to those newly provisioned resources.

    ```bash
    azd up